 When the high priestly family, the wisest and most knowledgeable men among the Jews, gathered in Jerusalem, speaking of Rabbi Yeshua’s Resurrection, they said to one another, “What shall we do with these men?
 For that a notable sign has been performed through them is manifest to all the inhabitants of Jerusalem, and we cannot deny it” Acts 4:16.

 Let’s look at a modern case to see how older metaphors can be used to explain things or events that are authentically new.

-During the mid-twentieth century most people stored information on printed paper in metal file cabinets.
-Each individual document was called a file.
-Related groups of documents were stored in folders.
+During the mid-twentieth century most people stored information in metal file cabinets.
+Each individual paper document was called a file.
+Related groups of paper documents were stored in manila folders.

 Then computer companies introduced the radically different paradigm of digital information storage using streams of 0’s and 1’s.
 They could have called each single document a digital stream and groups of them digital stream aggregations.
 But they called individual documents files, and related groups of documents folders.
-The computer files were not groups of papers stapled together, and the folders were not folded as paper folders were, but these familiar metaphors helped people understand the new paradigm.
+The computer files were not groups of papers stapled together, and the folders were not folded as manila folders were.
+But these familiar metaphors helped people understand the new paradigm.
 No one says computers are not really digital because they use paper metaphors.

 Holy Mother Church exists to make us saints.
 Sometimes she uses pagan metaphors to teach pagans the Gospel in ways that they understand.
 Sometimes she uses metaphors that the pagans used for very different purposes.
 Sometimes she uses metaphors that pagans later adopted.
 And sometimes she uses metaphors that had no pagan origins but that someone later claimed as pagan.
 She stands on the solid historical evidence of Rabbi Yeshua‘s life, death and resurrection, and on the continuous teaching of her core doctrines over two thousand years, not on whether some pagan once used a similar metaphor.